 Festers in the shadows cast by the bleached metal bleachers of Thunderbird Raceway.
 Anger is etched into the squint of every skort clad trophy wife trolling the air conditioned aisles of Camelback mall.

 Anger sweats in the neck creases of a Mexican flicking raven’s nests out of the top of a date palm in triple digit heat.

-In Fenix it is high noon all day.
+In Phoenix it is high noon all day.

 But you are a human.

 You live in a stucco chamber with cottage cheese ceilings and mini blinds.

 The air conditioned air you breathe is so fake it smells like a Botox injection feels.
 You go outside.

 You spit in disgust.
 At the sky

 And it dries in the air before hitting the skillet of the sidewalk.
 You retreat to your cave just before your hands turn to claws.